Archdiocese of Zaragoza: Overview

 The Church of Nuestra Señora del Pilar is believed to have originated in a chapel built by the Apostle James.
 Bishop Pedro de Librana (1119–1128) found it almost in ruins and appealed to the charity of all the faithful to rebuild it.
 At the close of the thirteenth century four bishops again stirred up the zeal of the faithful to repair the building, which was preserved until the end of the seventeenth century.
-In 1681 work was commenced on the new church, the first stone being laid by Archbishop Diego de Castrillo, 25 July 1685.
+In 1681 work was commenced on the new church, the first stone being laid by Archbishop Diego de Castrillo on 25 July 1685.
 This grandiose edifice, 140 metres in length, covers the capella angelica, where the celebrated image of the Blessed Virgin is venerated.
 Though the style of the building is not of the best period, attention is attracted by its exterior, its multitude of cupolas, which are reflected in the waters of the river Ebro, giving it a character all its own.

 Saragossa possesses many very noteworthy churches.
-Among them is that of St. Engratia, built on the spot where the victims of Dacian were martyred.
+Among them is the Church of Santa Engracia de Zaragoza, built on the spot where the victims of Dacian were martyred.
 It was destroyed in the Spanish War of Independence, only the crypt and the doorway being left; it was rebuilt in the late 19th or early 20th century, and now serves as a parish church.

 The University of Saragossa obtained from Charles I (the Emperor Charles V) in 1542, the privileges accorded to others in Spain.
 Its importance was afterwards promoted by Pedro Cerbuna, Bishop of Tarazona; he gave it a building which lasted until it was blown up by the French in 1808.
 A separate building has been erected for the faculties of medicine and sciences.

 The archiepiscopal palace is a splendid edifice erected by Archbishop Agustín de Lezo y Palomeque.